Offering 4 day and Custom Tours

 Good mental attitude will triumph all challenges and you’ll come out the other side of this tour stronger and more confident than ever.
 We’ll be just around the corner if it ever gets a bit too much and can give you a ride in the van if you’re not feeling the love for it at any stage of the tour.

 Some experience riding bikes on the road will be a good advantage.
-An Electric Bike rental option is available for those who find the elevation changes a bit intimidating.
+An Electric Pedal Assist Bike rental option is available for those who find the elevation changes a bit intimidating.

 What is the elevation profile like?
 Will there be lots of climbing and descending?

 Overall we start the tour at around 1000m above sea level in Jasper and finish at about 1400m above sea level in Banff.
-There are two high passes to cross between these two towns on the four day tour and three high passes to ride over on the 12 day tour.
+There are two high passes to cross between these two towns on the four day tour.
 These mountain passes are about 2000m above sea level.
 Most of the climbs with the exception of one are gradual at an average of 4 – 5%

 Is this a mountain bike tour?
 Will we be riding off road?

-No. We will be riding along the Icefields parkway (Jasper to Lake Louise), Bow Valley Parkway (Lake Louise to Banff) and the Legacy Trail bike path (into Banff to onto Canmore).
+No. We will be riding along the Icefields parkway (Jasper to Lake Louise), Bow Valley Parkway (Lake Louise to Banff) and the Legacy Trail bike path (into Banff and onto Canmore).
 These are paved (sealed) roads not accessible to through truck traffic but used by sightseeing tourists in cars and RV’s.
 There is a wide shoulder adjacent to the driving lanes along 90% of the route.
 The pavement is in good condition for the majority of the way although subject to change each season.
 In the few sections where the shoulder narrows the guide will aim to notify the group of the upcoming conditions and give advice on safe riding technique so that we can safely share the road with other traffic.
-For the 12 day tour we ride some distance on a secondary highway with a decent shoulder to ride on.
-For these parts of the tour you may have to ride single file in order to share the road with other users.
+For some parts of the tour you may have to ride single file in order to share the road with other users.

-As of 1st November 2015 the Icefields Parkway is being repaved, we expect this to be complete by the end of the 2017 season.
-This significant upgrade will greatly increase the safety and enjoyment of guests on this tour.
+The Icefields Parkway over the last few years is being repaved in sections, we expect this to be complete by the end of the 2018 season.
+These significant upgrades will greatly increase the safety and enjoyment of guests on this tour.

 What type of bike should I bring on the tour?

 A road bike (thin tires) is the most efficient bike for this tour, giving you the most speed for minimum effort.
 There are a number of hills and climbs on the route so a bike with appropriate gearing for your fitness and strength level is also recommended.
 A cross bike, cruiser or even mountain bikes are okay although we recommend you install slick tires (rather than the knobbly mountain bike tires) before the tour to make your life easier.
-If you rent a bike through us it will be a road bike (thin tires, appropriate gearing, drop down handle bars and lightweight)
+If you rent a bike through us it will be a lightweight road bike with thin tires, appropriate gearing, drop down handle bars.

 What type of mechanical support is available during the tour?